shaygitub/ShminiFilter/README.md

   1) Preventing writing information to specific root directories/files/directories
   2) Prevention of written vulnurable plaintext information by detecting known prefix patterns and writing only the information before these patterns
   3) encryption of all written information to specific files (also used AES here)
-  4) if the write is valid, backup of the file before the last write operation is performed
+  4) if the write is valid, backup of the file before the last write operation is performed (currently only for specific paths)

   # Logging system of the driver and transfer to the UM program:
   1) the driver always saves a struct at the beginning of the allocated non-paged memory named MINIFILTER_STARTINFO. this struct includes basic